Vierverlaten sugar factory: Post World War II

-The reduced cultivation of sugar beet on the clay grounds continued after World War II.
+The reduced cultivation of sugar beet on clay grounds continued even after the end of World War II.
 This was compensated by new cultivation on the former peat grounds.
 At some time, the factory acquired the capability to refine raw sugar.
-In June 1951 the Danish MV Uraniënborg called at Delfzijl with 6,000t of Cuban raw sugar from sugarcane.
+In June 1951, the Danish MV Uraniënborg called at Delfzijl with 6,000t of Cuban raw sugar from sugarcane.

 Starting in the 1960s, the West-European beet sugar production became regulated by the Common Market Organization for Sugar, which existed from 1968 to 2017.
 The CMO for beet sugar supported the European sugar production, but it also led to overproduction.
-Production numbers of Vierverlaten sugar factory give an idea about the development and concentration of the sugar market after World War II.